 While squaring real numbers (positive or negative) always results in a non-negative real number, the concept expands further when dealing with complex numbers.
 A complex number is a number that can be expressed in the form a + bi, where 'a' and 'b' are real numbers, and 'i' is the imaginary unit, defined as √-1.

 When squaring a complex number, the result can be a complex number with both real and imaginary parts.
-For example, let’s square the complex number (1 + i):
+To give you an idea, let’s square the complex number (1 + i):

 (1 + i)^2 = (1 + i) * (1 + i)